kachick/chawan/doc/config.md

 * Environment variables can be used like `$ENV_VAR`.
 * Relative paths are relative to the Chawan configuration directory.

-Some non-external variables are also defined by Chawan.
-These can be accessed using the syntax `${%VARIABLE}`:
+Some internal variables are also defined by Chawan.
+These can be accessed using the non-standard syntax `${%VARIABLE}`:

 * `${%CHA_BIN_DIR}`: the directory which the `cha` binary resides in.
 Note that symbolic links are automatically resolved to determine this path.